 And so we part ways.
 An animated discussion that commenced at Checkpoint Charlie seems set to continue at the Syrian restaurant Mohamad invites us to, but I can’t go.

-The tour has punched a deep impression, and while my feeling of voyeurism doesn’t fully dissipate, I do feel very privileged to have heard Mohamad’s real and relevant story first hand.
+The tour has punched a deep impression, and while my feeling of voyeurism doesn’t quite dissipate, I feel privileged to have heard Mohamad’s story first hand.

 What is clear is that Berlin is ever-changing – it is admired for its innovation and creativity, and prides itself on its openness.
 It’s a place where anything goes.